allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         1911
       mainText: |-
         Dear Edna hello how are you are you all well I am at the depot answer soon.
 Jim
+    - id: 1515a
+      postmark: |-
+        Mr A E Fritt

+        Knightstown, Indiana

+        1912
+      mainText: |-
+        Dresden Ohio 12/10/12

+        Mr F E Fritt,

+        Dear Friend, This is from one week camping fishing and hunting.
+The fish are one pike 14 lbs, one salmon 14, one 12 one 4 one 6 and 5#.
+We ate 2 of the fish at camp.
+You will see heads on the tent hole with my fish.
+What do you think of them.
+Yours, R Lugenheal
     - id: 1516a
       postmark: |-
       mainText: |-